AnuragPatil-cloud/student_Registration/Phases.md

 # Expected Resume Achievements

 * Reduced deployment time from 2 hours to under 10 minutes using Jenkins CI/CD automation.
-* Automated AWS infrastructure provisioning using Terraform, reducing manual effort by 90%.
+* Automated AWS infrastructure provisioning using Terraform reducing setup effort by 90%.
 * Implemented Kubernetes rolling deployments enabling zero-downtime releases.
 * Achieved 99.9% application availability using AWS EKS and Application Load Balancer.
-* Integrated SonarQube, OWASP Dependency Check, and Trivy for automated DevSecOps scanning.
+* Integrated SonarQube, OWASP Dependency Check and Trivy for automated DevSecOps scanning.
-* Reduced Mean Time To Detect (MTTD) by 60% using Prometheus, Grafana, CloudWatch, and AlertManager.
+* Reduced Mean Time To Detect (MTTD) by 60% using Prometheus, Grafana, CloudWatch and AlertManager.
 * Implemented Horizontal Pod Autoscaling to improve scalability and resource efficiency.
-* Designed a cloud-native Student Registration platform using Docker, Kubernetes, Terraform, and AWS.
+* Designed a cloud-native Student Registration platform using Docker, Kubernetes, Terraform and AWS.